 In my first post on the Location Privacy Protect Act of 2012 I addressed the claims that the legislation is necessary because some companies may share a user’s location data without that user’s knowledge and some companies may share location data about children without their parent’s knowledge.
 In this post, I will address Sen. Franken’s argument that this legislation is needed to prevent domestic violence abusers from using “stalking apps” to track their victims.

 The attempt to link honest uses of location data with domestic violence is a bit disheartening.
 Let’s face it—nobody is against preventing domestic violence so this unnecessarily makes a rather technical debate about a deeply emotional issue.
 But because this claim has gotten a lot of attention, I want to dig into it a bit and address it on its merits.

 First, for all the talk about this problem, the evidence for the use of stalking apps by stalkers and harassers is somewhat thin.
 There are some notable cases of victims being stalked but it is not clear how prevalent this is in practice.
 However, given the increased use in smart phones, I would suspect that … Read the rest

-In many ways this is a step in … Read the rest
+In many ways this is a … Read the rest